Chris Taylor Preview, Player Props: Dodgers vs. Guardians

 Guardians Pitching Rankings

-- Guardians pitchers combine to give up 129 home runs (one per game), the second-fewest in baseball.
+- Guardians pitchers combine to allow 129 home runs (one per game), the first-fewest in baseball.

-- Curry (3-1 with a 3.24 ERA and 52 strikeouts in 75 2/3 innings pitched) makes the start for the Guardians, his seventh of the season.
+- The Guardians are sending Williams (1-4) to the mound to make his 12th start of the season.
+He is 1-4 with a 3.02 ERA and 63 strikeouts in 59 2/3 innings pitched.

-- The righty last pitched on Friday against the Detroit Tigers, when he tossed six innings, allowing one earned run while giving up five hits.
+- The righty's most recent time out came on Friday against the Detroit Tigers, when he went five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.